Yehan20/greenstore/README.md

 - How to Add Thunk pattern in Redux
 - How to Add Toast Messages show to Notifcations
 - How to Add Framer Motion Animations to Components
-- How to deploy a MySQL database on Heroku through ClearDB

 ## Features